- May 01st, 2013

 - John Dillard

-- Income Tax Preparation of Corporate & Personal Income Taxes, Incorporating in Georgia & Entity Selection, Virtual CFO, Business/Tax Consulting, Financial Planning, Business Loans & Money Management
+- Income Tax Preparation of Corporate & Personal Income Taxes, Incorporating in Georgia & Entity Selection, Virtual CFO, Business/Tax/Financial Consulting, Business Loans/Money Management

 Whether you are a new business that is or an C Corporation, a unincorporated proprietorship or an LLC you can change entity types for tax purposes which may result in a lower tax obligation.